 “Students are more engaged when they believe the writing has a place in the world beyond school or an assignment.”
 (John Warner, Why They Can’t Write)

 I believe it is possible for our children to love to write because I believe they all have something unique to say to the world.
 For that matter, so you do, parent!
 So let’s all commit to reading more, writing more, and doing it for a purpose and an audience.
 Feel free to share how you have gotten your children to enjoy writing more or any other platforms, competitions, etc. that you have come across for submitting student work.
+For some specific ideas when your child has “nothing to write about” visit here.
 Happy writing!